• Skip to primary navigation

 Can you freeze the cake?

 It is easy to freeze the cake before frosting.
 Place each cake layer into a zipper freezer bag and freeze it flat.
-To thaw the cake, remove it from the bag and allow it to come to room temperature on the counter.
+To thaw the cake, remove it from the bag and let it come to room temperature on the counter.

 More Gluten Free Cake Flavors To Try: